TrilonIO/angular-application-insights/README.md

 Install & save the library to your package.json:

-Latest version: **2.3.2**

-> Updated to Angular 4.0 (use npm version 1.x for Angular 2.x)

----

 ```bash
 $ npm i -S @markpieszak/ng-application-insights
 ```

+> Updated to Angular 4.0 (use npm version 1.x for Angular 2.x versions)

+---

-and then add the library to your Angular Root `AppModule`:
+Then add the library to your Angular Root `AppModule`:

 ```typescript
 // Import the Application Insights module and the service provider